anshlabs716/syskit/README.md

 ### Android Access Levels

-SysKit can make use of different Android permission/access methods depending on the operation:

 | Access                        | Support |
 | ----------------------------- | ------- |
 | 📱 Normal Android permissions | ✅       |